razee-io/MustacheTemplate/README.md

 #### Reference Env

+- `.spec.env.name`
+  - name used to insert the referenced value into the template
+  - Schema:
+    - type: string
 - `.spec.env.value`
+  - static value to inject into template
   - Schema:
     - type: number|string|boolean
 - `.spec.env.valueFrom.configMapKeyRef` || `.spec.env.valueFrom.secretKeyRef`
+  - value referenced from a specific key in a ConfigMap or Secret
   - Schema:
     - type: object
     - required: [name, key]
     - optional: [namespace]
 - `.spec.env.valueFrom.genericKeyRef`
+  - value referenced from a specific key in any resource kind that has a `.data` section to pull data from.
   - Schema:
     - type: object
     - required: [apiVersion, kind, name, key]